 Janssen Pharmaceuticals and parent company, Johnson & Johnson, allegedly failed to make consumers and medical professionals aware of the risks of taking Invokana.
 Several lawsuits have already been filed across the country and the number of them is increasing.

 If you or a loved one has experienced serious complications from taking this drug, it is vitally important that you find out what your legal rights are by seeking an experienced medical malpractice or defective drug attorney.

-The attorneys at Sobo & Sobo are personal injury law leaders and have provided unsurpassed legal services to people throughout the Hudson Valley.
+The attorneys at Sobo & Sobo are personal injury law leaders and have provided unsurpassed legal services to people throughout New York, New Jersey and the Hudso.
 During your initial consultation, we will listen to your story, and help you make informed decisions about how to proceed.
 We understand it is a difficult time for you, and we are here to help with your defective drug litigation.